 I am thinking in particular of a trip where:

-• you must have a pair for dressier circumstances,
+- you must have a pair for more formal circumstances,

 This boot ticks all three boxes!
-It is made to be worn with chinos, jeans or flannel pants.
-A blazer or a sweater or everything else in your wardrobe.
+It's made to be worn with chinos, jeans or flannel pants.
+A blazer or sweater or whatever else is in your wardrobe.

-In short, if you only had to take one pair of shoes (excluding sneakers) it's this one.
+In short, if you were to only take one pair of shoes (excluding sneakers) it would be this one.

 Made in UK, by Barker